turtlemonvh/django-windows-test/README.md

 * If you change anything in `c:\PyISAPIe` or `c:\inetpub\django` (the application driver directory and your application directory, respectively), you may need to recycle your application pool to see these changes take effect.

-  To do this, click on `Application Pools` in the left view pane of the IIS Manager, select `DjangoApp`, and click the `Recycle` task in the right view pane.
+  To do this, click on _Application Pools_ in the left view pane of the IIS Manager, select _DjangoApp_, and click the _Recycle_ task in the right view pane.

-* You may want to run your site on port 80 so you don't have to type in a port number when accessing it, and you don't have to play with Windows Firewall settings to open a new port.

-  * To change the ports, start the IIS Manager and click on "Sites" on the left pane.
-  * Right click on a site and select "bindings".
-  * Click on the port binding you want to edit and select "Edit...".
-  * Change the port number in the dialog window that pops up and click "OK" then "Close" to accept the changes and close both dialog boxes.
-  * You then must click "Restart" under the "Manage Web Site" heading on the right pane of the IIS Manger for these changes to take effect.

 !!TODO!!
 -------------------